aa-sharma/upper_karnali_tls/README.md

 $$w_r = \sqrt{w_v^2 + w_h^2}$$

-For cases where the sag is a small fraction of the overall transmission line span length, the following approximation can be used to calculate the mid-span sag (S):
+The following approximation can be used to calculate the mid-span sag (S) when the span length is much larger than the sag:

 $$S = (w_r L^2)/8H$$